jamsite/jamsite/README.md

 Jamsite must be installed locally `npm install @jamsite/jamsite` or globally `npm install -g @jamsite/jamsite`.

-Execute jamsite-prod in a folder with site template (e.g. https://github.com/jamsite/playground-site):
+Execute jamsite in a folder with site template (e.g. https://github.com/jamsite/playground-site):

-`npx jamsite-prod`
+`npx jamsite`

 Open url from output in a browser: